-CBOE Holdings plans to list weekly expirations for VIX futures and options.
-VIX Weeklys futures are expected to begin trading at CBOE Futures Exchange (CFE®) in July, subject to regulatory review.
-VIX Weeklys options are expected to begin trading at Chicago Board Options Exchange® shortly thereafter, also subject to regulatory approval.
+VIX Weeklys futures began trading at CBOE Futures Exchange (CFE®) on July 23.
+VIX Weeklys options are expected to begin trading at Chicago Board Options Exchange, Incorporated (CBOE®) shortly thereafter.

 In 2005, CBOE® pioneered the short term options space by introducing the first weekly expiring options contract.
 Except for more frequent expiration dates, Weeklys generally have the same contract specifications as monthly expiring contracts.
 Weekly options traded on CBOE have become extremely popular with investors.
 For example, SPX Weeklys currently represent approximately 30% of all SPX options volume.